AdaptiveCity/acp_data_strategy/README.md

 #### Requirements
 1. Python3
-2. flask and psycopg2.
+2. flask, psycopg2, flask_cors, shapely.
 Could be installed through pip

 #### Installation
 Before starting the API server follow the following steps;
 1. Install postgres and restore the `postgres.bak` file in the database `postgres`.
+The backup has been updated with new data and tables.
 2. Add the necessary details in the `CONFIG.py` file.

 The API endpoints could be accessed by running the following command and then querying *http://localhost:5000/endpoint*